Kings-World/fabric-mod/README.md

 ## Commands

+- `/kingsworld`: Displays the current version of the mod.
 - `/kingsworld send <message>`: Send a message to the Discord channel.
 - `/kingsworld reload`: Reload the config file.